-Willys-Overland Motors was an American automobile manufacturer that earned its place in the history books through its design and production of both military and civilian Jeeps.
-In preparation for the Second World War, Willys produced military Jeeps, known as MBs, based on a prototype designed American Bantam.&nbs...p; The Jeep name and design would later become an American icon of off-road travel.
+Jeep: Willys-Overland Motors was an American automobile manufacturer that earned its place in the history books through its design and production of both military and civilian Jeeps.
+In preparation for the Second World War, Willys produced military Jeeps, known as MBs, based on a prototype designed American Bantam. ...
+The Jeep name and design would later become an American icon of off-road travel.

-Willys continued to produce consumer Jeeps in the postwar years despite the fact that the CJ-2A was initially poorly received.
+Willys continued to produce consumer ones in the postwar years despite the fact that the CJ-2A was initially poorly received.
 However, Willys soon found a market for the off-road vehicle amongst farmers, ranchers, and hunters.
-In 1946, Willys released the Jeep Utility Wagon followed by the Jeep Utility Truck in 1948.
-Prior to its purchase in 1953 by Kaiser Motors, Willys released several new Jeeps including a new military model, the M38, and a two-wheel drive civilian model, the Jeepster.
-The famous CJ5 was released in 1954, which would be the last Jeep produced under the Willys label.
+In 1946, Willys released the Utility Wagon followed by the Utility Truck in 1948.
+Prior to its purchase in 1953 by Kaiser Motors, Willys released several new vehicles of this brand including a new military model, the M38, and a two-wheel drive civilian model, the Jeepster.
+The famous CJ5 was released in 1954, which would be the last produced under the Willys label.
 In 1963, Kaiser Motors changed its name to the Kaiser-Jeep Corporation, and the name Willys disappeared.

 (Learn More About Jeep)(See less)